 Training and Skills

-CENTA students are required to complete 45 days training throughout their PhD including a 10 day placement.
+NERC CENTA students are required to complete 45 days training throughout their PhD including a 10 day work placement.
 In the first year, students will be trained as a single cohort on environmental science, research methods and core skills.
 Throughout the PhD, training will progress from core skills sets to master classes specific to CENTA research themes.

-Please contact email@example.com for further information.
+Please contact Dr Armando Marino for further information (e-mail: email@example.com).

 Applications should include:

 - a cover letter outlining why the project is of interest and how their skills match those required,

 - an academic CV containing contact details of three academic references